Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Experimental Setup

 \subsubsection{Nordland \cite{nordlands}}

-It is built from synchronized footage captured along a rail track in Norway in four seasons.
+a set of four traverses captured along a rail track in Norway in every season.
 The experiment employed Summer and Winter journeys as reference and query datasets, respectively.
 The ground truth is built with a tolerance of $\pm{}5$ frames \cite{lowry2016supervised}.